-Cell processes underpinning the evolution of primate dental form and formula integrated data and literature across physical anthropology, cellular biology, and evolutionary developmental biology, including our own research using a mouse mutant for the p63 gene.
+Primate dentitions develop and evolve under the regulation of cell processes to generate different dental formulae, asymmetry between upper and lower formulae, and specialized tooth forms.
+Here we explore and theorize about these underlying cellular and developmental processes.
+Our interdisciplinary meta-analysis integrated data and literature across physical anthropology, cellular biology, and evolutionary developmental biology, including our own research using a mouse mutant for the p63 gene.
 We found that prosimians show more variation across dental formulae compared to anthropoids.
 Also, across primates, lower teeth appear more labile in number and form, and morphology appears more varied in ante-molar teeth versus molars.
 We posit that primate dental formula evolves via changes in the odontogenic homeobox code that patterns the nascent lamina of the deciduous dentition.
 These changes implicate tooth signaling centres as well as differentiation, proliferation, migration and compaction of odontogenic cells.
 Referring back to the p63 mouse model of craniodental development, our results in primates generally support the hypothesis that stronger developmental and functional integration of the midface constrains dental macroevolution in the upper dentition compared to the lower dentition.
 We propose the Linchpin Hypothesis, that deciduous precursors are requisite for the formation of permanent successional (ante-molar) teeth but not additional (molar) teeth.
 Evolutionary losses in the dental formula likely occur via more than one type of change in the cellular dynamics of odontogenesis.
 More studies of diphyodont, heterodont animal models are needed to clarify the cell processes evolving under strong selection for diet and other para-functions in primates including humans and fossil relations.